 To get dry wood faster, you should split it into two pieces immediately.
 Stack the wood loosely with room for heat and air to circulate around all of the pieces.
 Sun exposure can also increase the time it takes for wood to dry, but making sure all logs get enough air is key.

 Whether you need to start a fire to heat your home in winter or are just going camping for a few days, a ready-to-roll batch of seasoned wood is always good to have!
 We hope the above tips will help you know when your batch is ready for burning and speed up the seasoning process!

-If you have any questions about how to dry or season firewood, we’d love to hear from you.
+If you have any questions about how long firewood takes to dry or season, we’d love to hear from you.
 Ask away in the comments box below!